Motorcycle Accident Lawyer in McKinney

 • Wrongful death damages

-Economic damages refer to those that cause actual monetary costs or bills.
-This could include medical expenses like medications, surgeries, medical treatments, and ongoing care; lost wages for time unable to work; loss of future earning capacity; and other relevant costs.
+Economic damages refer to those causing actual monetary costs or bills.
+This may include medical expenses like medications, surgeries, medical treatments, and ongoing care; lost wages for time unable to work; loss of future earning capacity; and other relevant costs.

-When you work with an attorney from Dale R. Rose, PLLC, we may help you determine the total value of your claim.
-We will estimate the worth of your case, negotiate to maximize the compensation you are likely to receive and simplify any processes related to obtaining the financial recovery you need and deserve.
+When you work with an attorney from Rose Knows Law, we may help you determine the total value of your claim.
+We estimate the worth of your case, negotiate to maximize the compensation you are likely to receive, and simplify any processes related to obtaining the financial recovery you need and deserve.

-How Do You Prove Liability in a Motorcycle Accident Claim?
+How Do You Prove Liability in a Motorcycle Collision Claim

 Required Duty of Care